Developing Leaders in Latin America: Understanding Managerial Derailment

 Our research also found that bosses see more signs of derailment in their Latin American managers than in their U.S. managers (i.e., their ratings of derailment for managers are higher than the managers’ own self-ratings).
-Latin American managers had greater likelihood of derailment than U.S. managers on all derailment factors, according to the perspective of their bosses.
+Latin American managers had a greater likelihood of derailment than U.S. managers on all derailment factors, according to the perspective of their bosses.

 Two factors in particular — “problems with interpersonal relationships” and “failure to meet business objectives” — were significantly higher for Latin American managers.
-In fact, Latin American managers were consistently rated worse on these 2 derailment factors by bosses, as well as peers and direct reports.
+In fact, Latin American managers were consistently rated worse on these 2 derailment factors by bosses, as well as by peers and direct reports.
 (We should note that these differences aren’t huge.
 Statisticians would describe the findings as small in effect size, meaning that while statistically significant differences exist, practically speaking the difference may not be noticed by the average observer).

-Perhaps an even more interesting finding is that managers in Latin America rate themselves at less at risk for derailment than managers in the U.S. on all 5 derailment factors.
-The ratings were significantly lower on 3 factors: “difficulty changing or adapting,” “difficulty building teams” and “too narrow a functional orientation.”
+Perhaps an even more interesting finding is that managers in Latin America rate themselves at less risk for derailment than managers in the U.S. on all 5 derailment factors.
+The ratings were significantly lower on 3 factors: “difficulty changing or adapting,” “difficulty building teams,” and “too narrow a functional orientation.”